-The Board of Parole Hearings (BPH) makes all reasonable effort to enable persons with disabilities to participate in the board’s proceedings.
-The board’s proceedings include the Executive Board Meetings each month in Sacramento and the parole proceedings at various institutions throughout the state.
-For disability-related accommodations at any board proceeding, please contact the BPH Americans with Disabilities Act (ADA) Coordinators at least five (5) working days prior to the scheduled proceeding.
-The BPH ADA Coordinators can be reached at (916) 445-6631, (916) 323-7997, or BPH.ADAUnit@cdcr.ca.gov.
-Please know that contacting the BPH ADA Coordinators does not replace the need to obtain gate clearance through BPH Scheduling.
+The Board of Parole Hearings makes all reasonable effort to enable persons with disabilities to participate in the board’s proceedings.
+The board’s proceedings include the Executive Board Meetings each month in Sacramento and the parole suitability hearings at various institutions throughout the state.
+For disability-related accommodations at any board proceeding, please contact the board’s Americans with Disabilities Act (ADA) Coordinators at least five (5) working days prior to the scheduled proceeding.
+The board’s ADA Coordinators can be reached at (916) 445-6631, (916) 323-7997, or by email at BPH.ADAUnit@cdcr.ca.gov.
+Please know that contacting the board’s ADA Coordinators does not replace the need to obtain gate clearance if you attending a proceeding inside a prison.

-Additionally, if you need disability-related accommodations at an institution, you may contact the institution’s ADA Coordinators or Class Action Management Unit (CC II) liaisons utilizing the contact information in this link.
+Additionally, if you need disability-related accommodations at an institution, you may contact the institution’s ADA Coordinators or Class Action Management Unit (CC II) liaisons using the contact information in this link.

-The California Department of Corrections and Rehabilitation (CDCR) and the Board of Parole Hearings are also subject to class action lawsuits regarding inmates and parolees with disabilities, as described below:
+The California Department of Corrections and Rehabilitation and the Board of Parole Hearings are also subject to class action lawsuits regarding inmates with disabilities, as described below:

 Armstrong is a federal class action lawsuit filed on behalf of inmates and parolees with various disabilities.
 The lawsuit was resolved in two stages.

-The Armstrong Remedial Plan (ARP I) was issued on January 3, 2001, and applies to CDCR processes (specifically Division of Adult Institutions).
+The Armstrong Remedial Plan (ARP I) was issued on January 3, 2001, and applies to California Department of Corrections and Rehabilitation processes (specifically the Division of Adult Institutions).
 The remedial plan describes processes for inmates with disabilities incarcerated in prison.

-The Armstrong Remedial Plan (ARP II) was issued on January 4, 2002, and applies to Board of Parole Hearings and CDCR processes (specifically Division of Adult Parole Operations).
+The Armstrong Remedial Plan (ARP II) was issued on January 4, 2002, and applies to Board of Parole Hearings and California Department of Corrections and Rehabilitation processes (specifically Division of Adult Parole Operations).
 A revised version of the Armstrong Remedial Plan (ARP II) was issued on December 1, 2010.
-The remedial plan describes processes for individuals with disabilities on parole and for Board of Parole Hearings proceedings.
-Notably, the current version of the Armstrong Remedial Plan (ARP II) pre-dates various changes to BPH hearing processes as a result of Criminal Justice Realignment in 2011 and 2013.
+The remedial plan describes processes for the board’s hearings.
+Notably, the current version of the Armstrong Remedial Plan (ARP II) pre-dates various changes to the board’s hearing processes as a result of Criminal Justice Realignment in 2011 and 2013.

 Clark is a federal class action lawsuit filed on behalf of inmates with developmental disabilities.
 The Clark Remedial Plan was issued on March 1, 2002.
 The remedial plan describes the Developmental Disability Program in the prisons.